balajialg/Datahub-Test-Repo/admin.md

 Here is how the admin dashboard looks like!
 ```

-**How do I get access to the admin view?**
+**How do I get access to the admin option?**

 We generally recommend **only** the teaching team to have admin access.
-If you are part of the teaching team and require admin access, please share email id of all users to our support email list ds-infrastrucure@berkeley.edu.
+If you are part of the teaching team and require admin access, please share email id of all users to our support email to balajialwar@berkeley.edu.

 **How do I navigate the admin portal?**